bennyd87708/TTTVR/README.md

 ## Bugs ##

-- Buy menu sometimes won't accept inputs
 - UIs sometimes pop up on actual screen as well as in VR
+- need to double click tabs in buy menu to switch

 ## FAQ ##